Llangennech: Coal

 The village's coal industry dates back to at least the 17th century, where the Duchy of Lancaster survey in 1609 talks of a Thomas Lloyd's "coleworks" in the Allt area of the village.
 "Llangennech Coal", as it was known, was used extensively around the world.

 The 'RN'

+The village was home to a Royal Navy Stores Depot colloquially known as the 'RN'.
+Over 1,000 workers were employed by the depot during the Second World War.

+Its closure in 1988 exacerbated the unemployment caused by the closures of other industry in the area.

-Until it closed in the late 1990s, the village was home to a Royal Navy Store Depot colloquially known as the 'RN'.
-Though it no longer belongs to the Royal Navy, it still operates as a contractor for the Ministry of Defence.
-It equipped the Bronco All Terrain Tracked Carrier vehicles which were used in Afghanistan.
+Though it no longer belongs to the Royal Navy, the site still operates as a contractor for the Ministry of Defence, helping to equip the Bronco All Terrain Tracked Carrier vehicles which were used by the British Army during the war in Afghanistan.